 April, 1953

-President Dwight Eisenhower signs Executive Order 10450, banning homosexuals from working for the federal government in any way, listing homosexuals as security risks.
+President Dwight Eisenhower signs Executive Order 10450, banning homosexuals from working for the federal government in any way and listing homosexuals as security risks.

 January, 1958